Luis-Navarro/ML-and-Statistics-Project/README.md

 ### Machine Learning with Keras - Neural Networks for prediction
 The third part implies the use of the entire data set to create a neural network, train it and use it to predict the result of the dependent variable.

+Keras package is introduced in the notebook and links to the documentation page are also included.

 During the development of this section several approaches were taken in consideration prior to obtaining an accurate enough neural network output minimising the error.
 These approached included the standarisatrion of the variables, which at the end was incorpored into the final model, and the other was a more classic regression approach which was rejected since fell out of the scope of this investigation, but was considered interesting enough to impulse new lines of investigation once this is closed.

 ## Usage
-To run this code, please use the Jupyter Notebook file under the name random.ipynb.
+To run this code, please use the Jupyter Notebook file under the name Boston House Prices Data Set Analysis.ipynb.

 Jupyter Notebook can be initiated through Anaconda Navigator and it will use your browser to deploy both texts an code, as it includes an interpreter.

 All code included in this project is Python 3.6.4.
-Additional packages needed to run this code are NumPy, matplotlib and Pandas.
+Additional packages needed to run this code are:
+- NumPy
+- Pandas
+- Scipy
+- Keras
+- Seaborn
+- Matplotlib

 All this packages can be individually downloaded and installed as per instructions available in their documentation.
 However, dowloading an installing [Anaconda](https://www.anaconda.com/download/) will ensure full compatibility for Linux, Mac and Windows systems.

+**NOTE**: Keras is not included by default in Anaconda, but adding it is a quite simple task.
+For the completion of this workbook, Keras and TensorFlow were installed through Conda, as explained in [this link](https://medium.com/@margaretmz/anaconda-jupyter-notebook-tensorflow-and-keras-b91f381405f8)

 ## Resources used
 Along this project, several sources of information have been used.
 Although specific references are included as links in the notebook, the main reference sources have been: